-If you are an employer, education provider or other professional interested in engaging with our students to inform them about their future career choices, please contact Dr El-Damanawi or Miss Pritchard to arrange.
+If you are an employer, education provider or other professional interested in engaging with our students to inform them about their future career choices, please contact P Johal or Miss Pritchard to arrange.
 You can find an overview of activities which take place for each year group in our Provider Access Policy.

 Examples of professionals who have engaged with our students are: Authors, Chefs, Chief Marketing Officers, Dancers, Designers, Doctors, Engineers, Entrepreneurs, Journalists, Nurses, Sportsmen, and more.